 Best cards for 0% intro APR

-The best 0% intro APR card for you will depend on several factors, including which card you qualify for, the credit limit you need, the card’s rewards or perks and the cost of fees.
+The best 0% intro APR card for you will depend on several factors, including which card you qualify for, the credit limit you need, the rewards or perks, and the cost of fees.
 Some cards to consider include:

-The 0% intro rate lasts for 14 months and applies to new purchases and balance transfers.
+The 0% intro rate lasts for 15 months on new purchases and balance transfers.
 The balance transfer fee is 3% of each transfer during the introductory period and 5% for transfers made after that.
-After the introductory rate expires, the regular interest rate is variable, between 11.99% and 22.99%, depending on your credit and the prime rate.
+After the introductory rate expires, the regular interest rate is variable and ranges between 13.49% and 24.49%, depending on your credit and the prime rate.
 There is no annual fee.

-The Discover it Cash Back also offers 5% bonus cash back in selected categories each quarter, on up to $1,500 in combined spending each quarter, after you activate, then 1%.
+The Discover it Cash Back also offers 5% bonus cash back in selected categories each quarter, on up to $1,500 in combined spending each quarter, then 1% (must activate category).
 All other purchases earn 1%.

-The 0% intro rate for new purchases lasts 12 months after you open the account.
-However, balance transfers made within four months of opening the account will carry 0% interest for 21 months from the first transfer date.
-The balance transfer fee is either $5 or 5% of the balance transfer, whichever is higher.
-After the introductory rate expires, the regular interest rate is 13.74% to 23.74% variable, depending on your creditworthiness.
+For new purchases, the 0% intro rate lasts for 12 months after you open the account.
+Balance transfers made within four months of opening the account will carry 0% interest for 21 months from the first transfer date.
+The balance transfer fee is either $5 or 5% of the balance transfer, whichever is greater.
+After the introductory rate expires, the regular interest rate is 15.99% to 25.99% variable, depending on your creditworthiness.
 There is no annual fee, but the card does not offer rewards.

 This card offers a 0% introductory rate on purchases and balance transfers for the first 15 months.
-After the introductory period, the card’s regular interest rate is 14.99% to 24.74% variable.
-There is no annual fee.
-A balance transfer fee of 3% or $5 of the amount of each transfer, whichever is greater in the first 60 days, will apply.
+After the introductory period ends, the regular interest rate is 16.49% to 25.24% variable.
+There is no annual fee but you’ll have to pay balance transfer fee of $5 or 3% of the amount of each transfer, whichever is greater.

-The Chase Freedom Unlimited also offers bonus cash back in a few categories, including 5% back on Lyft purchases through March 2022, 5% back on travel purchased through Chase Ultimate Rewards and 3% on dining and drugstore purchases (1.5% on other purchases).
+The Chase Freedom Unlimited also offers bonus cash back in a few categories, including 5% back on travel purchased through Chase Ultimate Rewards and 3% on dining and drugstore purchases (1.5% on other purchases).

 Credit cards with 0% intro APRs can be an excellent financial tool in some situations and save you from paying interest on large purchases or balance transfers.
-Still, it’s important to understand how they work and have a plan to pay off any balance during the introductory period in order to truly get the savings.
+Still, it’s important to understand how they work and have a plan to pay off any balance during the introductory period in order to maximize your savings.